 According to research from Ecclesiastical, who surveyed 450 charities on the health and wellbeing of their teams, 66% of charities are concerned about staff burnout.
 This has risen exponentially since the beginning of 2020 as many charities saw an increase in workload which has led to an increase in stress levels.

 We have created this workplace wellbeing guide specifically for the charity sector and charity workers, to help address some of the common issues currently impacting mental health and wellbeing.
-We also have a charity hub with more resources right here.

 Common Mental Health Concerns in the Charity Sector